damodarbg/Data-analysis-on-cricket-data/README.md

 # Data-analysis-on-cricket-data

-Main aim of this repositry is to practice and expolore cricket data set.
+Main aim of this repositry is to practice and explore cricket data set.